 We know that informed customers are happy customers, it’s why we’re constantly seeking new ways to help customers keep track of parcel progress including introducing a live driver map, which allows shoppers to monitor a driver’s journey as their parcel makes its way to their doorstep, we’ve seen a big increase in the customer satisfaction when it comes to customers being informed on their delivery.
 Understanding the importance of keeping customers in the loop has been recognised, with a high proportion of flower suppliers sending their bunches via our Xpect service, providing customers with a two-hour delivery window notification on the morning of their delivery, giving a significant boost in satisfied Valentine’s shoppers.

 Our data analysis has unearthed some interesting differences between the sexes in terms of spending habits and, it’s told us that men were more likely to order gifts over a week before Valentine’s Day.
 Overall, most purchases were made within 2-3 days of the main event, with 42% of respondents placing their orders then.

 It’s clear that UK consumers are a generous bunch – an impressive 16% of parcels shipped through Yodel in the run-up to Valentine’s Day were gifts.
 But some respondents have a less conventional idea of what constitutes romance than others.
 Gift choices included fishing accessories, protein powder, window blinds and an egg cooker – with ten out of the 2,000 respondents sending vacuum cleaners to their loved ones.

 The UK’s love affair with Valentine’s Day shows no signs of fading and it presents online retailers who have an appreciation of customer needs and behaviours at this time of year with a fantastic opportunity to boost customer experience and nurture brand loyalty.
 After all, every successful relationship is built on understanding.

-Get in touch with us here to learn more about our Have Your Say customer feedback programme and services.
+Get in touch with us via the right-hand side form to learn more about our Have Your Say customer feedback programme and services.